What is Distance Learning and Why is It Important Now?

 With or without the COVID pandemic, distance learning has gained traction around the world for its ease of use, availability, and convenience.
 Instead of leaving all your students hanging in this confusing time, it’s essential for you to make the switch and help them get back to learning.

-Not only that, with these online teaching methods, but you’ll also be able to give them a far richer learning experience.
+Not only that, with these online teaching methods you’ll also be able to give them a far richer learning experience.
 As a whole, turning to distance learning might be considered as the silver lining of these turbulent times.
+You can also learn more on how the pandemic has changed higher education here.